 Knowing your potential customers is the first step to getting them onboard and forming a relationship.
 When you have a clear vision of what problems your company can solve, that’s when you know who is your target audience.
 When they recognize what you can do for them, it’s easy to spark a conversation and get the ball rolling.

 Be Your Own Salesperson (At Least for Now)

 When your company is still small and in its ready-to-boom phase, not only does being your own salesperson temper costs, but it forms a stronger relationship with your first few customers.
 This also allows you to gain insightful feedback if your product is adequate to your customers’ needs and allows you to plan additional features that they may want in the future.
 Until business ownership becomes a full-time thing, forming a close relationship with your early customers can turn them into lifelong customers.

 You’ve got a network.
 Use it!

 Don’t let the network you’ve built get away from you!
 Chances are, the people you’ve met along the way already know your consumer base.
 There’s also a good chance that they may actually be ripe to be your customer.
 Reach out to them as you already have a relationship!
 You might already be within six degrees from finding your first customers.
 It always helps to ask!

 Leverage Your Social Media

 With so many people reaching out to companies for product assistance on Twitter or Instagram, you might be able to offer an alternative solution.
 A friendly tip of the hat and a demonstration of what you can do might just sway them in your direction.
 Respond with an image or video, showing off what you can do for them and remember to always provide an experience, not sell!
-In this Being quick to a response on any social platform will let your customers and prospects know that you’re available to talk and shows that you value their business.
+Being quick to respond on any social platform will let your customers and prospects know that you’re available to talk and shows that you value their business.

 SEO, SEO, SEO